-Top 3 Best Koreatown Public Charter Schools (2025)
+Best Koreatown Public Charter Schools (2026)

-For the 2025 school year, there are 3 public charter schools serving 1,022 students in the neighborhood of Koreatown, Los Angeles, CA.
+For the 2026 school year, there are 3 public charter schools serving 1,022 students in the neighborhood of Koreatown, Los Angeles, CA.

-The top ranked public charter schools in Koreatown are Everest Value, Vista Horizon Global Academy and Camino Nuevo Charter Academy #2.
+The top-ranked public charter schools in Koreatown are Everest Value, Vista Horizon Global Academy and Camino Nuevo Charter Academy #2.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-The neighborhood of Koreatown, Los Angeles, CA public charter schools have an average math proficiency score of 30% (versus the California public charter school average of 31%), and reading proficiency score of 38% (versus the 48% statewide average).
+The neighborhood of Koreatown, Los Angeles, CA public charter schools have an average math proficiency score of 30% (versus the California public charter school average of 32%), and reading proficiency score of 38% (versus the 48% statewide average).

 Minority enrollment is 99% of the student body (majority Hispanic), which is more than the California public charter school average of 75% (majority Hispanic).

-Best Public Charter Schools in the neighborhood of Koreatown, Los Angeles, CA (2025)
+Best Public Charter Schools in the neighborhood of Koreatown, Los Angeles, CA (2026)

 School